tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Tour_2024/index.md

 They're located [right in town](https://maps.app.goo.gl/z1nuYN9u2KAVCeVf7), and have a fantastic ["ride like a local"](https://www.cyclestorezurich.com/club) portion of their website with a ton of specific routes for you to try!

-- some link here
+- I also separately wrote about how there's [More to Zürich than Meets the Eye]({{< ref "/travel/Switzerland/Zurich/index.md" >}})

 # My Overall Thoughts on the Trip
+Clearly, with 12 posts dedicated to this trip, I have a lot of thoughts on the trip!
+You're welcome to read through all of them if you're planning anything similar, as my thoughts are definitely contained throughout them all.

 ## Transportation
 This ended being a big portion of the trip on its own, particularly since Switzerland is known the world over for its incredible transportation system.
 I've written quite a bit more on the top in its own post, covering how tickets and half fare cards work, along with how to get around and what my experience there was like.

+{{< img mgb bus >}}

 Check it out!

 - [Switzerland\'s Efficient Transit System Blog Post]({{< ref "/travel/Switzerland/Transit/index.md" >}})